While marijuana is becoming legalized in more and more areas, other recreational drugs are starting to come under increased scrutiny.

 During debates of how poppers should be regulated, Crispin Blunt — a member of Parliament, and uncle of actress Emily Blunt — made headlines when he admitted to being a popper user.

 Typically thought of as a “gay drug” because of their historical place in LGBT culture, poppers have found their place in club culture — from 1970s discos to raves in the 1990s — crossing all racial and sexual boundaries.
-Their use sharply rose between 2000 and 2010 in France, becoming the second most popular drug of choice by teenagers, behind marijuana.
+Their use in France, becoming the second most popular drug of choice by teenagers, behind marijuana.
 While banned for a time, France opted for warnings on packaging rather than a ban.

 In the United States, amyl nitrite was first listed as a prescription drug, but that was lifted in 1960 after the U.S. Food and Drug Administration (FDA) determined them to be safe.
 After an increase in recreational use, they were later banned for inhalant use by the Anti-Drug Abuse Act of 1988.